plone/volto/docs/source/backend/index.md

   this type of feature, for example to automatically convert incoming links in block values to resolveuid-based links (and to convert them back to absolute URLs when retrieving the block value from the frontend).
+- **Search and indexing integration**: by providing the right adapters, you can extract searchable text from blocks.

 !!! note
     This section contains pointers for backend integration with Plone.